adaanene/AWS_Cloud_Solution_Project/documentation.md

     - internet-facing
     - listens on HTTPS protocol
-    - in appropriate VPC, AZ and public subnets
+    - in appropriate AZ and public subnets
     - select ACM certificate for your domain name
     - select appropriate security groups
     - select Nginx instances as the target group